iamvery/iamvery.github.com/_posts/2015-02-16-shortcut-long-pain.markdown

 > displayed in the order: name, species, color, and size.
 The order is
 > required to support [BEAUTIFUL INTERFACE].

-To reduce duplication you decide to iterate over collections of fields.
+To reduce duplication, you decide to iterate over the collections of fields.

 ~~~
 required_fields = ["name", "species"]